 Spend time in PRAYER with your eGroup before beginning the GAME ACTIVITY.

 eKidz Prayer Journal, pens, painter’s tape, stopwatch

-“Today we learned we can take the next step even when we don’t feel ready.
+“Today we learned we can take the next step even when others are afraid.
 When you take that next step, you can see God do great things through you!
-Think about something you think God might be asking you to do that you aren’t sure you’re ready for.
-Maybe it’s being friends with someone you don’t know how to talk to, or maybe it’s standing up for what’s right when your friends are doing something you know is wrong.
-I’m going to write these things down in our eKidz Prayer Journal so we can pray for each other and I can continue praying for you as you take these next steps this week.”
+Think about a situation where other people tend to make you feel more afraid.
+I’m going to write down what you share in our eKidz Prayer Journal so we can pray for each other and I can continue praying for you as you take these next steps toward spreading courage.”

 Write down what kids share in your eKidz Prayer Journal.
 Take your eKidz Prayer Journal home with you and pray for your kids to take these next steps boldly throughout the week.

 “Dear God, we pray for the many people around the world who need to be courageous and stand for what’s right even when others are afraid.
 We pray for ourselves as well.
 (Name each kid in your group and pray a sentence prayer for each one based on what they shared.)
 Give us the power of your Holy Spirit to not be afraid.
 You, Lord, are bigger than any fear and we praise You for the strength You give us to take the next step.
 In Jesus’ name, amen.”

 “The phrase ‘between a rock and a hard place’ means you feel stuck in an impossible situation where there is no good choice to make.
 That can be a scary feeling!
 Let’s see how you do choosing between two things that could be scary or not fun!”

 - Give each kid a “Between” card to hold.

 - Count to ten while kids move quickly around the eGroup space.
 When you say, “Between a rock and a hard place!” kids have to link arms with the person closest to them and freeze.